clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/date_and_time.md

 This cookbook will be useful if you got your Clojure environment setup, know some of the basics and are looking to work with time and dates in Clojure.

 This guide aims to cover date and time in the JVM and JS domains.
+The guide currently covers only JVM.

-What's the scope of this cookbook?
+The scope of this cookbook covers basic operations using the two styles.
-What will I cover and what will I not cover?

 This cookbook will cover working with `java.time` as `java.util.Date` is legacy[^1].